rubenvanstaden/spira/docs/_build/html/_sources/_1_overview.rst.txt

 Documentation
 =============

-Documentation can be added to the parameter using the ``doc`` attribute.
+Documentation can be added to the parameter using the :py:data:`doc` attribute.
 The created class can also be documented using triple qoutation marks.

 .. code-block:: python